ylashin/HadoopPD/readme/spark-streaming-part2.md

     The parameters are quite clear, the class containing the program entry point and the jar file for that class.

 10. You should get the below in the console.
-Please not that Spark is very verbose with console messages and application output might be just burried within lots of INFO lines.
+Please note that Spark is very verbose with console messages and application output might be just burried within lots of INFO lines.
 Log verbosity can be tweaked but it is not our main concern here.

     ![spark-word-count](../images/spark-streaming-02-spark-on-shell.png)

-Congratulations, you are doing big data now using the super duper Spark framework
+Congratulations, you are doing big data now using the super duper Spark framework.

 ## End of Part 2